 2.9.
 Tracker Boxes

-At the top-right of the page you will find a small box to track your Experience Points.
-Below that will be a place to track your character's Perks that you can choose from as you Level Up.
+At the top of the page you will find a checklist of things to complete when making a new character.
+Below that you will find a small box to track your Experience Points.
+Below that will be a place to track your character's Level, Archetype Levels, and all the benefits of gaining those Levels.
+Below each Tracker is a list of Perks that you can choose from as you Level Up.

 Experience

-For each Experience Point you gain, you will mark one bubble on the Experience track found on Page 3 of your Character Sheet.
+For each Experience Point you gain, you will mark one bubble on the Experience track found on Page 2 of your Character Sheet.

 The most common Secondary Objectives involve staying engaged with the story by:

-- Learning important information from your discussions with NPCs.
+- Learning important information from NPCs.

 - Uncovering new, hidden details about the current story.